Our 5 Favorite Employee Engagement Tools

 Download our free employee survey checklist to make sure you create a survey that gives you actionable results.

-Why it boosts engagement: A staggering two-thirds of employees don’t feel adequately appreciated for the work they do.
+This is an important tool to consider because a staggering two-thirds of employees don’t feel adequately appreciated for the work they do.
 By investing in finding employee stories, regularly giving public recognition, and training your managers to be better at recognizing their teams, you’ll begin to show your teams you do care and appreciate them.
 A simple “thank you” is arguably the cheapest yet most effective of these employee engagement tools.

 - If you want to create videos to recognize team members we recommend KineMaster, a free video editing app for your phone.